Site Logo E-PROJECTTOPICS

 Presented To

-Department of Organizational Leadership
+Organizational Leadership Department

 ABSTRACT

 Purpose: The purpose of this qualitative study was to explore and describe the impact of a supervisor's Emotional Intelligence on the performance of the associates that work for them within a distribution environment.
-The research design will include assessing a supervisor's levels of emotional intelligence through the administration of the Emotional Intelligence Appraisal®-Me Edition and will include the gathering of data through semi-structured interviews from identified associates that work with them.
+The research design will include assessing a supervisor's levels of emotional intelligence through the administration of the Emotional Intelligence Appraisal-Me Edition and will include the gathering of data through semi-structured interviews from identified associates that work with them.

 Methodology: Convenience purposeful sampling was used to identify supervisors within a distribution environment.
 A qualitative, multiple case study

-approach was used where feedback gathered through semi structured interviews with associates and the results of the Emotional Intelligence Appraisal®-Me Edition administered to supervisors was used to explore and describe the impact the emotional intelligence of the supervisors has on the associate's performance.
+approach was used where feedback gathered through semi structured interviews with associates and the results of the Emotional Intelligence Appraisal-Me Edition administered to supervisors was used to explore and describe the impact the emotional intelligence of the supervisors has on the associate's performance.

 Findings: On average, the associates interviewed identified the attributes of emotional intelligence, when displayed by their supervisor, as having a significant impact